 Function Executor is primarily a tool for application developers.
 This chapter assumes that you have a basic knowledge of Btrieve operations.
-For more information about Btrieve operations, refer to the Btrieve API Guide that is available in the Developer Reference.
+For more information about Btrieve operations, see the Btrieve API Guide.

 What Function Executor Can Do

 - Perform Btrieve operations while monitoring the contents of memory structures. - Allow you to capture a series of Btrieve operations and save them as a history file for later playback - Display the Btrieve version for clients, and local and remote engines. - Display the Btrieve characteristics of data files and allow you to save those characteristics as a template (description file) or create a new file based on those characteristics.
 See File Statistics for more information.